• Skip to primary navigation

 Jump to Recipe

-This Goan Prawn Curry is made with fresh prawns cooked in tangy and spicy coconut-based gravy, in just 30 minutes.
-This easy Indian prawn curry with coconut is from Goan cuisine.
-It is aromatic, flavorful, and a comforting dish for lunch or dinner.
-Serve Sungtache Hooman with steamed rice, Jeera rice, and Goan Pav/Poi (Goan bread).
-Here’s how to make it with step-by-step photos and a quick video tutorial.
+This easy Indian prawn curry made with coconut, tamarind, and spices is perfect for a quick lunch or dinner.
+Serve it with steamed rice, Jeera rice, or Goan pav (poi).
+Here's how to make it with step-by-step photos and a quick video tutorial.

 close-up of goan prawn curry recipe served in a white bowl.